oracc/oracc2/bin/bx/README.txt

 It then calls latex on a wrapper (see bx.sh notes) to create the .bcf file.

-It then calls biber on the .bcf to create the .bbl file.
+It then calls biber on the .bcf to create the .bbl file

-Formatting the .bbl is TBD; it may use tex4ht.
+===Formatting inline cites

 Formatting inline cites will probably be added to bx which could add an attribute to b:cite or add a child with the formatted inline citation.

+===Formatting the reference list

+Formatting the bibliography will use tex4ht.

+Given a bibliography in mybib.tex

+ latex mybib
+ biber mybib
+ xhlatex mybib

+produces XHTML mybib.html and mybib.css

 ===